-The British Pilgrimage Trust CIO (The BPT) promotes pilgrimage in Britain by helping to develop and publicise new and old paths as well as the practice of pilgrimage itself by making it open to all.
+The British Pilgrimage Trust CIO (The BPT) promotes pilgrimage in Britain by helping to develop and publicise new and old paths as well as the practice of pilgrimage itself by encouraging people to say ‘bring your own beliefs‘.

 Our mission is to help build routes, infrastructure and support for pilgrimage all around Britain; create a community to support the work of the BPT and other organisations across the country by supporting them in return; communicate to create understanding, awareness and involvement; and thereby make the practice of pilgrimage popular, with strong participation across Britain.